Whole Wheat Waffles | The Fauxmartha

 Instructions

-1. Heat waffle iron on high heat.
+- Heat waffle iron on high heat.
 I set mine to 5 (out of 6).
-Preheat oven to 250 degrees.
+This will help to create an initial crispy exterior.
+Preheat oven to 250°F degrees, and line a baking sheet with a cooling rack.
+Set aside.

-2. Add the dry ingredients to a medium bowl.
-Stir.
+- Add all of the the dry ingredients to a medium bowl, and stir to combine.

-4. Whisk in egg, orange juice, and vanilla extract until combined.
+- Whisk in the egg, orange juice, and vanilla extract into the milk mixture until evenly combined.

-5. Add wet ingredients to dry ingredients and stir until just combined.
-Be careful not to over mix.
+- Pour wet ingredients into the dry ingredients, and stir until just combined, being careful not to over mix.
 Tiny lumps may remain.

-8. Save leftovers in the fridge and reheat by placing the waffle back in the griddle or heat on the stovetop to ensure crispiness.
+- Save leftovers covered in the fridge.
+Reheat in toaster to warm and crisp.
 Heating in the microwave will cause waffles to soften.

 Have a great week.